-Mets Noah Syndergaard On The Disalbed List With ‘Hand Foot And Mouth Diesease’
+Mets Noah Syndergaard On The Disalbed List With ‘Hand, Foot, And Mouth Diesease’

 The 6-1 athlete has a 2.89 ERA and 83 strikeouts this season for the New York Mets.
 With his July 31, non-waiver deadline approaching, the Mets manager was asked if his illness might affect the trade.

-“I don’t think so because this is a short term issue and he’s been out there a few times and teams know what he is.”
-Ricco told the New York Post.
+“I don’t think so because this is a short-term issue and he’s been out there a few times and teams know what he is,” Ricco told the New York Post.

 Trading Syndergaard in the relative prime of his career would be a significant risk to the Mets whose season is at 40-56 and on pace for 95 losses after beginning the year 11-1.
 MLB rumors say the San Diego Padres are considering a trade for the pitcher this winter.
 Syndergaard remains one of the majors’ most valuable starters, the Mets would require an enormous return in order to move their star.